fenago/linux-administration/md/Lab_8.md

 Wow!
 The current date is displayed!
 You have created your first Bash script and have run it!
-Bash scripting will be covered in detail in a later chapter.
+Bash scripting will be covered in detail in a later lab.
 But now at least you know what it means for a file to be executable.
 Now remove the execute permission by running the command:

 ```